trizen/sidef/TUTORIAL.md

 ./sidef -v
 ```

-Those commands will download and unpack the latest version of Sidef and will execute the `bin/sidef` script which will print out the current version of the language.
+Those commands help obtain and unpack the latest GitHub version of Sidef, subsequently running the `bin/sidef` script to display the language's current version.

 To execute a Sidef script, run: